HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 impact: {
                     title: '🚨 CRITICAL: What Happens if You Turn This OFF?',
                     items: [
-                        '❌ ALL Billing Approvals for this product turn OFF', '❌ ALL Supply Sources for this product turn OFF', '❌ ALL Units of this product turn OFF', '❌ ALL Pricing Options for this product turn OFF',
+                        '❌ ALL Billing Permissions for this product turn OFF', '❌ ALL Supply Sources for this product turn OFF', '❌ ALL Units of this product turn OFF', '❌ ALL Pricing Options for this product turn OFF',